conmaol/gadelica/grammar/nouns.md

 > Rachadh e a-mach don **achadh** **far** an robh gearrain gu leòr a’ ruith bho chnoc gu cnoc.
 >
-> ♾️ Bha Fionn ann an **Glaschu**, **far** an do mharbhadh ’athair.
+> ◊ Bha Fionn ann an **Glaschu**, **far** an do mharbhadh ’athair.

-In the first example, the dative masculine common noun `achadh` is modified by the particle `far` (which takes as its complement the positive interrogative verb particle `an`) – `an t-achadh far an robh gearrain a’ ruith` ‘the field where hares were running’.
+In the first example, the dative masculine common noun `achadh` ‘field’ is modified by the particle `far` (which takes as its complement the positive interrogative verb particle `an`) – `an t-achadh far an robh gearrain a’ ruith` ‘the field where hares were running’.

-In the second example, it is the proper noun `Glaschu` which is modified by `far` – `Glaschu, far an do mharbhadh ’athair` ‘Glasgow, where his father was killed’.
+In the second example, it is the proper noun `Glaschu` ‘Glasgow’ which is modified by `far` – `Glaschu, far an do mharbhadh ’athair` ‘Glasgow, where his father was killed’.

 ##### Prepositional relative clause particles

-Both proper nouns and common nouns can also be modified by prepositional relative clause particles.
+<mark>Both proper nouns and common nouns can also be modified by prepositional relative clause particles.</mark>

 > ♾️ Mharbhadh **Cumhall**, **aig** an robh dithis bhan.
 >